-A masked killer, wearing World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35-year-old double murder by focusing on a group of college kids holding an annual Spring Dance.
+An unknown killer, clad in World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35 year-old double murder by focusing on a group of college kids holding an annual Spring Dance.

 Alice Spages is a withdrawn 12 year old girl who lives with her mother, Catherine, and her younger sister, Karen.
 Karen gets most of the attention from her mother, and Alice is often left out of the spotlight.
 But when Karen is found brutally murdered in a church before her first holy communion, all suspicions are turned towards Alice.
 But is a twelve year old girl really capable of such savagery?
 As more people begin to die at the hands of a merciless killer, Alice becomes more and more likely of a suspect.
 Written by

 15 of 20 people found this review helpful.